Kody7mm/roboger/README.md

 * Can be cloned from [repository](https://github.com/kody7mm/roboger.git)

 ## Specs
-* Accepts a range of numbers
+* Accepts a range of numbers starting from 0
 >* Input: "Takes a range of numbers and outputs a series of responses based on input number"
 >* 0, "Boop!", "Beep!", "Wont you be my neighbor!", 5, 6, 7, 8, 9, etc